AnastasiiaDesiateryk/ReceiptMobileApp/README_ReceiptManager.md

 ## Summary

-ReceiptKeeper provides a simple and secure way to manage expenses from your iPhone — combining **AI-powered extraction**, **cloud storage**, and **privacy-first design** in a lightweight, native SwiftUI app.
+ReceiptManager provides a simple and secure way to manage expenses from your iPhone — combining **AI-powered extraction**, **cloud storage**, and **privacy-first design** in a lightweight, native SwiftUI app.